 For the estimation of the value in use, the projected cash flows are discounted to their present value using a discount rate before taxation that reflects current market estimation of the time value of money and the risk typical for a given asset.
-Impairment losses on non-financial assets used in operations are recognised as Other Expenses.
+Impairment losses on non-financial assets used in operations are recognised in the line "Other Expenses".